Dr-Pawel/BMI-Calculator/README.md

 # Heading BMI Calculator
 This is a simple Body Mass Index (BMI) Calculator built using C# and Windows Forms.
-The application allows users to enter their weight (kg/lbs) and height (cm/inches),
+The application allows users to enter their weight (kg) and height (cm),
 then calculates and displays their BMI along with a basic health classification (e.g., Underweight, Normal, Overweight).
 <p align="center">